 Katherine Sharp

 Dr. Sharp has extensive high-level, administrative and teaching experience in an accredited School of Public Health.
-As Director of Graduate Studies, she is the primary administrator for all graduate student and graduate programs tasks.
+As Associate Director of Academic Programs, she works with our BCH undergraduate and graduate program directors on administrative tasks and student success initiatives.
 She also has several years of health communication research experience as she worked for government consulting firms on health communication/social marketing projects and campaigns funded by the NIH, CDC, NSF and SAMSHA.

 Departments/Units